 - One of the most important things to do is to avoid using your account for ads.
 Create a Business Manager account beforehand and create a multiple of them.
 Then create several ad accounts in a business manager account so that if one gets disabled, you can always use the other one.

 What to Do If Facebook Ads Account Disabled

 Have to admit it’s pretty hard and pretty easy at the same time to get your account re-instated once it gets disabled.
 There are mainly two ways to go about it.

 The Legit Way

-First thing to do is try to get your account re-instated the legit way.
+The first thing to do is try to get your account re-instated the legit way.
 Submit an appeal via email or through the chat process and make a case that you’re compliant with the policies and this was a mistake.
 Stay persistent because an appeal gets rejected pretty easily.
-Submit appeals, again and again, every few weeks until your appeal goes to a real human and then maybe your account will be re-instated.
+Submit appeals, again and again, every few weeks until your appeal goes to a real human, and then maybe your account will be re-instated.
 Consider yourself lucky.

 Setting Up a New Account

 If nothing works, set up a new account but with different credentials or information.
 Find a trusted friend and ask him to open a business manager account for you.
 Then open a new ad account in that account it should be done in a way that there’s no link between this account and your old disabled one.
 Even the IP address must be different.
 Even for tech-savvy and professionals, it’s pretty hard to manage an account you’re not familiar with.

 In conclusion, it sucks to get your account disabled and it’s pretty good if it gets reinstated or you’re able to manage another account.
 It’ll be a good strategy to keep other options on hand e.g. other platforms.
 Have a plan in place to make up for the lost customers in the meantime.
 Good Luck!